Zoom Guides for your Class

-- Zoom is automatically connected to Kaltura, so that your recording will be stored in your My Media account.
-From there your recordings can easily be published to your Blackboard course.
+- Zoom is automatically connected to Kaltura so that your recording will be stored in your My Media account.
+From there, your recordings can easily be published to your Brightspace course.

-- Zoom is already set up in your Blackboard course as the Zoom Tool.
+- Zoom is already set up in your Brightspace course (under Tools link on the navbar).
 Make your meetings there and they will be available for your students with a click of a button.

 You should use Zoom when: